Defense Lawyers for Marijuana Crimes

-- Sale or distribution
+Sale or distribution

+>

-Alabama has some of the strictest marijuana crime penalties in the nation.
-If an individual is arrested for possessing any amount that is less than one kilogram of marijuana, they could be punished with up to one year in jail and a $6,000 fine.
+> Alabama has some of the strictest marijuana crime penalties in the nation.
+If an individual is arrested for possessing any amount that is less than one kilogram (kg) of marijuana, they could be punished with up to one year in jail and a $6,000 fine.
 Penalties will only increase as the charges escalate in severity.
 It is also worth noting that medical marijuana is illegal in the State of Alabama.
 It is not likely that the state would recognize the legality of a medical marijuana prescription from another state.

+>

-We offer free consultations for all cases relating to criminal defense, drug possession, marijuana possession, and others.
+> We offer free consultations for all cases relating to possession and trafficking or marijuana (and other drugs).
 If you have been arrested, contact our criminal defense lawyers to schedule a consultation and begin building a solid defense for your case.
-Get started by calling our Huntsville/ Athens location at (256) 539-4464 or completing an online case evaluation form.
+Get started by calling our Huntsville/ Athens location at (256) 539-4464 or complete a case evaluation form online.